josh-white-278/zephyr-pub-sub/README.md

 ## Subscribers

-There are three different types of subscriber:
+There are two different types of subscriber:

 * Callback
-* Message queue
 * FIFO

 Although each type receives its messages slightly different they all receive them through a handler function.
-In the case of the callback subscriber the handler is called directly by the broker.
-The message queue and FIFO subscribers need to call a polling function from their own threads.
+In the case of the callback subscriber the handler is called directly by the broker whereas FIFO subscribers need to call a polling function from their own threads.
 The polling function manages dequeuing messages, calling the handler function and releasing message references as required.
 In general a message handler function should not block but if care is taken as to the type of subscriber (FIFO), its priority and its subscriptions it might be possible to run blocking operations in some cases.

 Each subscriber maintains a subscriptions bit-array which indicates which message identifiers the subscriber has subscribed to.
 This bit-array is provided to the subscriber at initialization time